odamex/odx/README.md

-# odx
+# Odamex System
-Odamex System - a client launcher, server launcher, software updater, tournament generator, wad finder and chat service for Odamex on desktop platforms utilizing Electron and Vue.
+Odamex System is a client launcher, server launcher, software updater, tournament generator, wad finder and chat service for Odamex on desktop platforms utilizing Electron and Vue.